teijyogen/teijyogen.github.io/index.md

 I am a grauate student in the Department of Social Informatics, Graduate School of Informatics, Kyoto University.
 My research interest lies at the intersection of computer science, law, and economics.
 Currently, I am focusing on data trading, which involves various legal and economic issues, like data privacy, intellectual property protection and arbitrage-free pricing.
 I hope I can draw supports from legal studies and game theory to design privacy-preserving and trustworthy data marketplaces to facilitate data circulation and utilization in our data-driven society.
 I am also interested in developing information technologies from a legal perspective so that such technologies can meet the requirements of those strict data protection and privacy laws like GDPR and CCPA.

+A reasonable question is why the address is teijyogen.github.io, rather than zhengshuyuan.github.io.
+If you know its answer, please contact me.

 Email: caryzheng [at] db.soc.i.kyoto-u.ac.jp

 ---